TsubasaChin/SmallProject/README.md

 The target of this project is to monitor a list of hosts within a given SLA time,via different methods.

-We mainly have producer,consumer,publisher and schduler,four modules.
+We mainly have producer,consumer,publisher and schduler--four modules.

 * Producer - responsible for dispatching jobs
 * Consumer - acting as workers
 * Publisher - publishing results to different backends.
-* Scheduler - scheduling other modules to acheive the time-limit goal
+* Scheduler - arranging other modules to acheive the time-limit goal

 To get the code, execute the following: